azat-co/practicalnode/chapter7/chapter7.md

   })
 ```

-Or the case mentioned earlier, getting a full name out of first and last, is implemented by concatenating the names into one string as follows:
+Or the case mentioned earlier, getting a full name out of first and last, is implemented by concatenating the names into one string, as follows:

 ```js
 userSchema.virtual('fullName')